How To Install TestBrain

 The initial analysis takes from a few minutes to a few hours depending on the size of the repository.

 Add a Script to Your CI/CD

 TestBrain integrates with Jenkins, CircleCI, CloudBees, Azure DevOps, Travis, and most other CI/CD systems.
 To allow TestBrain to manage the set of tests to run on each new commit, add a bash script as an executable step in your CI pipeline.
 The script also specifies configurable parameters for the criteria to fail the build and whether to rerun failed tests.

 Assign Tests to Code Areas (optional)

-Set up functional areas of the code or use the default based on the source code’s folder structure.
-Then match the automated tests to the functional areas to begin taking advantage of test selection immediately or simply wait for TestBrain to build its fine-grained associations of tests to specific lines of code over time based on test results.
+Assign source code folders and files to functional areas of the code or use the default based on the code’s folder structure.
+Then match the automated tests to the functional areas to begin speeding up your testing immediately.
+Or simply wait for TestBrain to build its fine-grained associations based on test results.

 Add Users (optional)

 test automation, eliminate flaky failures, and prioritize your manual testing.

 Secure on AWS or On-Premises